-Tourists can tour this place on a motorboat with a guide introducing them to these massive caverns’ inner beauty.
+Tourists can tour this place on a motorboat with a guide introducing them to these massive caverns’ inner beauty of Penn’s Cave.

-Stalactites and stalagmites in these caves have taken up amazing forms overtime.
-Some of these are called the Statue of Liberty and Pope.
-Besides its amazing rock features, the cave also houses the Little Brown bats.
+Stalactites and stalagmites in these caves have taken up amazing forms over time.
+Some of these are called the Statue of Liberty and the Pope.
+Besides its amazing rock features, the cave also houses little brown bats.

 Still, their love was considered taboo by the locals, and Malachi was caught and forced into this cave with no possible escape, and therefore it is said one can still hear him calling for his lover in this particular cavern in PA.

 5. Lincoln Caves

 Take in the beauty of Central Pennsylvania’s natural gallery, crafted by time and water.
 Here, you get to explore two different caves together.

 These places also allow you to witness the ever-sparkling beauty of stalactites and sparkling crystals, which have a history behind them related to the site’s geology.

 The Lincoln Caves were first discovered in 1930 when workers blasted the mountain lion to build a highway.
 This unique cave in Huntingdon is one of the easiest reachable caverns in PA.
 The name was kept by its owner, Myron Dunlavy Sr., after his favorite president.